Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Comes Great Responsibility: Par the norm for the character.
 He tells Tony that he carries out superheroics (even when the Avengers and other superheroes exist) because he feels as though bad things happen to other people if he doesn't, and after what presumably happened with Uncle Ben, he doesn't want anyone to suffer by his inaction.
 He also declines to try out for the football team even though he's always wanted to play, as it wouldn't be fair with his superhuman abilities.

-- Composite Character: He has Peter Parker's name, ethnicity, scientific knowledge, powerset, and a modernized take on his family life, but he also borrows heavily from Miles Morales.
+- Composite Character: He is a young Peter Parker with his scientific knowledge and a modernised take on his family life, but he also borrows from Miles Morales.
 Like Miles, he attends a specialist academy for gifted students, and his best friend is himself a composite of Miles Morales' friend Ganke Lee and Peter's friend Ned Leeds.
-Additionally, his being recruited by Tony Stark shortly after starting his career as Spider-Man is much like how Ultimate Peter and later Miles was recruited by Nick Fury - whose MCU counterpart would go on to mentor him in Far From Home.
+Additionally, his being recruited by Tony Stark shortly after starting his career as Spider-Man is much like how Ultimate Peter and later Miles was recruited by Nick Fury — whose MCU counterpart would go on to mentor him in Far From Home.
 He is also a huge fanboy of the older superheroes just like Peter from Ultimate Spider-Man.

 - Cool Mask: Would he really be Spider-Man without the iconic mask?
 This one is unique in that it's also an Expressive Mask, something that is achieved in live-action for the first time.